daniamorris/ddiary/README.md

 # ddiary

 D Diary
 is an online journal for the IC that presents a daily writing prompt for users. (reminiscent of livejournal in the 2000's) Users can create written entries and read others entries.
-Users and receive tips in DEAR, ckBTC, ckETH and ICP.
+Users can receive tips in ckBTC, with future options for ckETH, ICP and DEAR.

 ## 📦 Create a New Project